Writing your grant like a pro: the narrative of your grant proposal

 |Duration:||Two full-day workshops with assignments prior to and in between workshops|

 3rd / 4th year PhD students who wish to pursue a career in research.
 This training is a follow-up on the Rubicon Grant Writing Training.
-Ideally (but not compulsory), you have participated in the workshops ‘Beginner’s guide to grant writing’ and ‘From chaos to focus’, although this is not a requirement.
+Ideally (but not compulsory), you have participated in the workshops ‘Beginner’s Guide to Grant Writing’, ‘From Chaos to Focus’, and the ‘Rubicon Grant Writing Training’.

 Writing Your Grant Like A Pro is Part 3B of our four-step series on grant writing for PhD students: